agbockus/Pather-Challenge/README.md

 #Path Problem
 ##Pather

-This small program takes a specified input and output file, reads the input for '#' characters and draws a path of '*' between them.
+This small program (written in ruby) takes a specified input and output file, reads the input for '#' characters and draws a path of '*' between them.

 There are three rules that the path must follow:
 * No diagonals.